ARRTOC: Adversarially Robust Real-Time Optimization and Control

 Figure \ref{fig:profit_comparison} shows the average profit for each of the controller settings when operating around the nominal optimum set-point (Figure \ref{fig:controller_nominal_profit}) and the respective adversarially robust optimum set-points (Figure \ref{fig:controller_robust_profit}).
-In both figures, the red crosses depict the expected profit at the set-point with Figure \ref{fig:controller_nominal_profit} showing the expected nominal profit and Figure \ref{fig:controller_robust_profit} showing the expected ARRTOC profit.
-The black crosses show the real-time profit averaged across the length of the simulation for each of the controller settings.
-It is clear to see that in Figure \ref{fig:controller_nominal_profit}, where the controllers attempt to regulate the system at the nominal set-point, there is a significant optimality gap between the expected profit and the actual average real-time profit.
+In both figures, the red crosses depict the expected optimum profit at the set-point with Figure \ref{fig:controller_nominal_profit} showing the expected nominal profit and Figure \ref{fig:controller_robust_profit} showing the expected ARRTOC profit.
+The black crosses show the actual average real-time profit delivered for each setting i.e. under the action of control.
+The gap in optimality in both cases arises from the fact that the three controllers attempt to keep the controlled states at their respective set-points but due to system disturbances (Figure \ref{fig:disturbance_signals}) exact control at the set-point can not be achieved.
+Consequently, the average real-time profit is lower than the expected optimal profit.
+However, clearly there is a stark difference between operating at the nominal set-point and the respective adversarially robust set-points.
+Specifically, it is clear to see in Figure \ref{fig:controller_nominal_profit}, there is a significant optimality gap between the expected nominal profit and the actual average real-time profit.
 Generally, the controller performance, as measured by the average real-time profit, only improves when the controller robustness improves.
 Effectively, the nominal set-point completely ignores the underlying controller designs and implicitly assumes all of the controllers are highly robust.